 The credit default swap has been entered into on the OTC market.
 The fair value of the credit default swap contract is derived using a pricing service provided by Markit Partners.
 Markit Partners use a pricing model that is widely accepted by marketplace participants.
 Their pricing model takes into account multiple inputs including specific contract terms, interest rate yield curves, interest rates, credit curves, recovery rates, and current credit spreads obtained from swap counterparties and other market participants.
 Many inputs into the model do not require material subjectivity as they are observable in the marketplace or set per the contract.
 Other than the contract terms, valuation is mainly determined by the difference between the contract spread and the current market spread.
 The contract spread (or rate) is generally fixed and the market spread is determined by the credit risk of the underlying debt or reference entity.
-If the underlying debt is liquid and the OTC market for the current spread is active, credit default swaps are categorised in Level 2 of the fair value hierarchy.
-If the underlying debt is illiquid and the OTC market for the current spread is not active, credit default swaps are categorised in Level 3 of the fair value hierarchy.
+If the underlying debt is liquid and the OTC market for the current spread is active, credit default swaps are categorised in Level 3 of the fair value hierarchy.